wang-q/lecture-slides/materials/list.md

 sudo apt-get update
 ```

-* Install ffmpeg in Mac
+* Install ffmpeg on Mac

 Use ffmpeg to burn subtitles into videos.